cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 SenderAuthenticatedMessage, or by the DS adding the relevant membership proof while the message is in transit.

+Note that encapsulating a message as a SenderAuthenticatedMessage leaks information about the sender to the DS, including the sender's index in the tree and the sender's LeafNode.
+See {{metadata-privacy}} for more discussion of metadata privacy.

 # Operational Considerations

 The major operational challenge in deploying Light MLS is ensuring that light